bcoles/kasld/docs/kaslr.md

 system.

-The "default text base" here is the **image base** (`_text`) — the start of the kernel image, which is what KASLR aligns and what kasld reports.
-The familiar `_stext` (start of the code section) sits a fixed *head gap* above `_text`: zero on most architectures (so `_text == _stext`), but non-zero where a header precedes the code (arm64's `.head.text`, `0x10000`). kasld solves the image base and shows `_stext` as a derived line only when the two differ; a leaked `_stext` (e.g. from `/proc/kallsyms`) is normalised back to the image base when it is consumed, so the slide is always measured against `_text`.
+The "default text base" here is the **image base** (`_text`) — the start of the kernel image, which is what KASLR aligns and what KASLD reports.
+The familiar `_stext` (start of the code section) sits a fixed *head gap* above `_text`: zero on most architectures (so `_text == _stext`), but non-zero where a header precedes the code (arm64's `.head.text`, `0x10000`).
+KASLD solves the image base and shows `_stext` as a derived line only when the two differ; a leaked `_stext` (e.g. from `/proc/kallsyms`) is normalized back to the image base when it is consumed, so the slide is always measured against `_text`.

 | Architecture | Default text base | Derivation | `IMAGE_ALIGN` | KASLR slots | Entropy |